All other countries can join the United States in this initiative.

 As programs tug at heart strings, they can grow thoughtfully and steadily until all healthy unadopted animals without homes are given that same chance of freedom in nature.

-It is an international expression of love, a gesture that says we are capable of letting life continue.
+It is an international expression of love, a progressive gesture that says we are capable of letting life continue.

 This is a brilliant initiative for government agencies in all countries—individually and/or in partnership with nonprofits or private entities working under lease.

-This matters more than just to very influential people.
-It matters to the entire population.
+This matters more than just to very sophisticated people.

 Time to open the gate.